- Herpes simplex virus infections manifest as cold sores (on the face) and genital herpes (in the genital area).

 Cold sores are the most common manifestation of herpetic infection, and are characterised by a perioral primary lesion, latency and a tendency to local recurrence.
 Anal and perianal infections are common among sexually active populations of men who have sex with men.

 In children with atopic dermatitis/eczema and immunosuppressed patients, HSV may cause a generalised eruption that requires hospitalisation for antiviral therapy.
-Cutaneous HSV may become chronic in patients with HIV infection or other immunosuppression, with recalcitrant crusted lesions and ulceration, or the infection may disseminate to cause severe extensive disease with visceral organ involvement.
-Herpes simplex may be complicated by erythema multiforme or Bell’s palsy, which is often more disabling than the infection itself.
+Cutaneous HSV infection may become chronic in patients with HIV infection or other immunosuppression, with recalcitrant crusted lesions and ulceration, or the infection may disseminate to cause severe extensive disease with visceral organ involvement.
+HSV infection may be complicated by erythema multiforme or Bell’s palsy, which is often more disabling than the infection itself.

 HSV types 1 and 2 generally produce distinct clinical syndromes, depending on the portal of entry.